junxit/us-congress-bills-114/metadata.md

 - 2015-07-22 — Introduced in House
 - 2015-07-22 — Introduced in House
 - 2015-07-22 — Referred to the House Committee on Energy and Commerce.
+- 2015-07-24 — Referred to the Subcommittee on Commerce, Manufacturing, and Trade.
+- 2015-07-29 — Committee Consideration and Mark-up Session Held.
+- 2015-07-29 — Ordered to be Reported by Voice Vote.
+- 2015-09-08 — Placed on the Union Calendar, Calendar No. 184.
+- 2015-09-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+114-243.
+- 2015-09-08 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+114-243.